Mssmall/SideProject0/README.md

-Aware that coloured blue keys do not disappear if particular song stops playing.
+Aware that coloured blue keys do not disappear if particular song stops playing. (do this in time function)

 What to implement next?

-Would like to implement a timer showing the length of the song, as well as a progress bar.
+Would like to add volume, as well as a progress bar.
+Ability to repeat, rewind and fast forward
 Would also like to add a song counter - # of times a song is played.
 Would also like to stop audio playing if another audio track is clicked.
 Make the keys more realistic - when clicked, the keys push down like a real piano